Skip to content

 Note

-This guide is for ecommerce businesses.
-If you’re a marketplace and want to offer in-context agentic selling on your platform, see our guide for platforms and marketplaces.
+Use this guide if you run an e-commerce business.
+If you operate a marketplace and want to offer in-context agentic selling on your platform, see our guide for platforms and marketplaces.

 Set up your Stripe account

 If you don’t already have a Stripe account, create one.
-After verifying your email, you need to activate payments by providing detailed business and personal information, linking a bank account for payouts, and setting up security features like two-step authentication.
+After you verify your email, activate payments by providing business and personal information, linking a bank account for payouts, and setting up two-step authentication.
+Then, go to Agentic Commerce Onboarding in the Stripe Dashboard.
+This guides you through creating a Stripe Profile and configuring settings for agentic commerce.

 Configure taxes